 Ironically, one of the biggest causes of watery eyes is dry eye syndrome.
 Dry eye syndrome causes eye discomfort, which triggers the production of tears.
 Your doctor will probably check to see whether you suffer from dry eye before moving on to other tests.

 Diagnosing Watery Eyes

-To diagnose watery eyes, an ophthalmologist will ask you questions about your medical history, symptoms, and lifestyle.
-He or she will give you a thorough eye exam and possibly a physical exam.
-Your doctor will be able to determine the cause of your watery eyes by doing a series of tests, such as the Schirmer’s test.
+To diagnose watery eyes, an eye doctor will ask you questions about your medical history, symptoms, and lifestyle.
+Your doctor will give you a thorough eye exam and possibly a physical exam in order to determine the cause of your watery eyes.
 He or she may also take a culture of a tear specimen.
 Once the cause of the watery eyes is identified, a treatment plan can be created.

 Treatment for Watery Eyes

 First, it is very important to consider what is causing the excess tear production in your eyes before seeking any form of treatment.
 Knowing the cause can save you money and time.
 Artificial tears can help re-wet your eyes if they are dry or burning.
 If your eyes are irritated or itchy, the excess tear production could be the result of an allergy.
 Over-the-counter topical anti-allergy drops like Zaditor or Alaway could be the solution, or you can see a doctor who will prescribe prescription topical anti-allergy drops such as Lastacaft or Bepreve for your watery eyes and other allergy-related symptoms.